Preaching the gospel today / The importance of the resurrection / Our identity in Christ / The promised gift of the Advocate

 The psalmist never gives up his faith, even though the toughest times are really tough.
 In fact, the psalmist can go a bit further: God has answered his prayers and done things for him.
 He will tell any who listen about this.

-With a small amount of tongue in cheek, verse 12b is the favourite verse of the Anglican church.
+With a small amount of tongue in cheek, we could say that verse 12b is the favourite verse of the Anglican church.
 Perhaps especially in this past week when the Anglican church of these islands has resolved in its General Synod that we will be a church with a very wide view on seemingly opposing ideas, this verse especially applies: "you have brought us out to a spacious place."

 1 Peter 3:13-22